 - 1. Those interested in coaching in high school in addition to the paperwork from Mr. Bailey will have to also go through the GHSA Community Coach Program. - 2.
 State and National background checks will be done on each applicant and failure to disclose previous charges, etc. will automatically exclude this person from volunteering within the RCSS. - 3.
-Applicants with past criminal offenses will be evaluated by Mr. Priester, Mr. Bailey, and Lt.
-Henry Jackson.
+Applicants with past criminal offenses will be evaluated by Mr. Bailey and Captain Brown.
 A rubric will be used to determine if the applicant is eligible to be a community coach. - 4.
-The Volunteer Coordinator must contact the applicant after the background checks have been completed to inform the applicant of his/her cleared or not cleared status.
+The VC must contact the applicant after the GCIC has been completed to inform the applicant of his/her status.